CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Build-a-Retrieval-Augmented-Generation-(RAG)-Pipeline.md

 ### Task 3: Generating Responses with Augmented Knowledge

+In this task, you will generate responses using augmented knowledge by leveraging retrieved product documents.
+You will run a script that integrates retrieval-augmented generation (RAG) capabilities to provide relevant and grounded responses based on user queries.

 1. Select **chat_with_products.py** file.
 This script retrieves product documents and generates a response to a user's question.

     ![](../media/af46.png)